rvsrvs/learn-swift/README.md

 the OO syntactic elements and is not yet fully up to speed with functional kernel.

-I believe that Swift 6 will probably represent the opportunity for the community as a whole really begin leaving their OO code behind and making full use of the smaller syntactic core.
-The ultimate goal of this repository to move my students in that direction.
+I believe that Swift 6, Combine and SwiftUI will probably trigger the community as a whole really begin leaving their OO code behind and making full use of the smaller syntactic core.
+The ultimate goal of this repository to move my students in that direction and prepare them for the shift I see underway in the Swift community.

-All code is done in thoroughly commented playgrounds so you'll want to do the following in Xcode: `Editor->Show Raw Markup` whenever you open a playground.
+All code below is done in thoroughly commented playgrounds so you'll want to do the following in Xcode: `Editor->Show Raw Markup` whenever you open a playground.